 Instead of cramming all your favorite little things together, rotate them every few weeks so each one is a focus point.

 10. Eliminate clunky furniture and select the right shapes.

 Overstuffed couches and clunky pieces have no place in a petite home.
 Once you’ve eliminated those, here are Lisa’s golden rules:

-Sofa: “Pick a sofa on legs so it’s elevated, about 10 centimeters off the ground.
+Sofa: “Pick a sofa on legs so it’s elevated, about four inches off the ground.
 Low arms will stop it feeling imposing.”

 Table: “A round shape works well, as it takes up less space and has no hard corners to interrupt the flow of traffic.
 Opt for light and reflective tabletops in materials such as marble or glass.”